 Provide the mean damage ratio (prior to any insurance considerations) to the reference structure for each individual flood mitigation measure listed in Form VF-5, Inland Flood Mitigation Measures, Mean Inland Flood Damage Ratios and Inland Flood Damage/$1,000 (Trade Secret Item), as well as the percent damage for the combination of the flood mitigation measures.

-Provide the damage/$1,000 rounded to three decimal places in the printed form, for the reference structures and for each individual flood mitigation measure listed in Form VF-5, Inland Flood Mitigation Measures, Mean Inland Flood Damage Ratios and Inland Flood Damage/$1,000 (Trade Secret Item), as well as the damage/$1,000 for the combination of the flood mitigation measures.
+Provide the damage/$1,000 rounded to three decimal places, for the reference structures and for each individual flood mitigation measure listed in Form VF-5, Inland Flood Mitigation Measures, Mean Inland Flood Damage Ratios and Inland Flood Damage/$1,000 (Trade Secret Item), as well as the damage/$1,000 for the combination of the flood mitigation measures.

 If additional assumptions are necessary to complete this form, provide the rationale for the assumptions as well as a detailed description of how they are included.